Conoco-Phillips Company – Conquista Project

-1.0 Site Identification
+1.0 General Site Information

-2.0 Site Status Summary
+2.0 Site Description

 The Conquista Project was developed and operated as a mill to process uranium bearing ore from conventional surface mines in the Karnes County area of Texas.
-A radioactive material license was issued to Continental Oil Company (predecessor to Conoco, Inc. and ConocoPhillips) in September of 1971 authorizing the processing into uranium concentrate.
-The Conquista Project consisted of a mill complex and a tailings impoundment of approximately 250 acres adjacent to the mill complex.
-In addition to the waste from the mill operation, the licensee was also authorized to accept and place in the tailings impoundment for disposal up to 10 milligrams of radium-226 per year of contaminated solution from the Flatonia municipal water decontamination project, radioactive waste from other uranium processing facilities, by-product material from Rhone-Poulenc of Freeport, Texas (a rare earth extraction processing facility), and by-product material from Conoco, Inc.'s Trevino Project (an in situ leach uranium extraction project in Texas).
+A radioactive materials license was issued to Continental Oil Company (predecessor to Conoco, Inc. and Conoco-Phillips) in September 1971 authorizing the processing into uranium concentrate.
+The Project consisted of a mill complex and a tailings impoundment of approximately 250 acres adjacent to the mill complex.
+The licensee's impoundment was authorized for mill waste, contaminated solution from the Flatonia municipal water decontamination project, waste from other uranium processing facilities, byproduct material from the Rhone-Poulenc in Freeport, TX (rare earth extraction) and byproduct from a Conoco Trevino ISL facility near Hebbronville, TX (closed in 1988).

 The authorization for processing changed to possession only in 1989, when the licensee decommissioned the mill site.
 Mill structures and features were dismantled and placed in the tailings impoundment.
 The impoundment has been capped and a vegetative cover is in place.
 The tailings impoundment is being monitored for performance.